 VR usually does not pay for a discogram, because the test has been found to be of limited diagnostic value.
 To obtain approval for a discogram, the VR counselor:

-obtains written justification for the discogram for the requesting physician; and
+obtains written justification for the discogram for the requesting physician;

+consults with the VR Manager; and

-submits the written justification along with the pertinent medical records to the medical director for review and approval.
+submits the written justification along with the pertinent medical records to the state medical director for review and approval.

 …………